 Inventory Tracking System

-Accurate inventory records make inventory and ordering more efficient so that restaurant staffs become free for other duties.
+Accurate inventory records make taking inventory and ordering supplies more efficient so that restaurant staffs become free for other duties.
+A good system or inventory app allows dishwashers or support staff to take inventories daily.
 Taking the time to organize storerooms, freezers and walk-in coolers improves production speed and allows lower-level workers to handle simple counting tasks.
 Point-of-sale systems and inventory-management software help to make inventory tasks more efficient, identify waste and fraud and organize inventory more efficiently.

 - Accurate inventory lists help chefs plan specials and use perishable produce before it spoils.

-- Inventory-control systems help managers assess how much product, the restaurant uses on a daily and weekly basis.
+- Inventory-control systems help managers assess the products that the restaurant uses on a daily and weekly basis.

 - A strong inventory system matches food usage with inventory to identify possible thefts, fraud and waste.

 Information technology has advanced rapidly, and software programs help to organize, track, prioritize and reorder stock efficiently.
 Modern IT software systems manage inventory, facilitate the production process, save time and increase profitability.
 From an owner’s viewpoint, once you set your system, it runs like a clock.
 Everything gets counted when it’s supposed to be counted and ordered when needed.

 - The cost of food never tells the whole story.
 Steam tables cause food waste when too much food is heated, kitchen errors lead to lost profits and your employees could take advantage of loose inventory systems to steal valuable commodities.

 - Software helps to identify the performance shortcomings of particular chefs, servers and other restaurant staff members.

 - The savings generated by IT systems cover their own costs by saving the money that is lost due to waste, and fraud.